-The Lockyer Valley Region has a high risk of adverse weather events, with flood restoration work taking priority for the 2022/2023 year.
+The Lockyer Valley Region has a high risk of adverse weather events, with flood restoration work taking priority for the 2023/2024 year.
 There are also several macro and micro economic assumptions which can present significant economic challenges for the Lockyer Valley community, of which Council are not immune to.
 These include:

-- Consumer price index (6401.0 CPI All Groups Brisbane All Groups): 6.0% - Non-residential building construction index (3020.0 Brisbane): 10.1% - Automotive fuel price index: 32.4% - Global and domestic supply chain disruptions are likely to continue in the medium term - Ongoing impacts of COVID-19 and uncertain recovery - Substantial short-term volatility resulting in significant short-term impacts on expenditure and delivery methods
+- Consumer price index (6401.0 CPI All Groups Brisbane All Groups) - Non-residential building construction index (3020.0 Brisbane) - Automotive fuel price index: - Global and domestic supply chain disruptions are likely to continue in the medium term - Domestic interest rates directly impact finance costs and interest income and have an indirect impact via the broader economic environment.